Skin and Sclerotherapy

-During sclerotherapy, the salt solution is injected through a very fine needle directly into the vein.
-At this point, you may experience mild discomfort and cramping for one to two minutes, especially when larger veins are injected.
+During sclerotherapy, the sclerosing solution is injected through a very fine needle directly into the vein.
+At this point, you may experience mild discomfort and/or cramping for one to two minutes, especially when larger veins are injected.

-Sclerotherapy is performed in the doctor's office by a dermatologist or a surgeon and the procedure itself takes approximately 15 to 30 minutes.
-The number of veins injected in one session varies, and depends on the size and location of the veins, as well as your general medical condition.
+Sclerotherapy is performed in the doctor's office by a dermatologist or a surgeon, and the procedure itself takes approximately 15 to 45 minutes.
+The number of veins injected in one session depends on the size and location of the veins, as well as your general medical condition.